executablebooks/meta/docs/blog/2023-03-06-call-for-myst-templates.md

 :align: center
 :width: 100%

-Use MyST Markdown to export to any template *LaTeX* template.
+Use MyST Markdown to export to any *LaTeX* template.
 To change the template you are using, just change the template option in frontmatter!
 ```

 +++ {"tags":[]}